google/benchmark/docs/user_guide.md

   // while (...)
 DoNotOptimize(__result__);
 ```

-If `DoNotOptimize` warns about the deprecated const-reference overload, pass it
+Since that is not the behavior the user intended, such problematic cases
-a non-const lvalue instead.
-For an expression result, store the result in a
+produce a compile-time diagnostic.
+Pass a non-const lvalue instead.
+For an
-local variable before calling `DoNotOptimize`:
+expression result, store the result in a local variable before calling
+`DoNotOptimize`:

 ```c++
   // Avoid: may call the deprecated const-reference overload.